scho20/focal_seizure_propagation/README.md

 MATLAB R2018b

 ### Acknowledgement
-The following codes were written under the supervision of Professor van Drongelen at the University of Chicago Department of Pediatrics and Neurology and with the advise of Tuan Pham.
+The following codes were written under the supervision of Professor Wim van Drongelen and with the advise of Tuan Pham.
+This project was conducted at the Epilepsy Lab, The University of Chicago.